 WMG battery experts will facilitate a mix of lectures and practical hands-on-sessions, with the intention of inspiring the next generation of engineers into battery related careers, crucial for the UK’s electrification sector.

-The lectures will cover areas including manufacturing Lithium batteries, module and pack design, electrical testing and ageing, manufacturing systems, safety and abuse testing, forensic characterisation and battery end of life.
+The lectures will cover areas including manufacturing Lithium batteries, module and pack design, electrical testing and ageing, battery management systems, safety and abuse testing, forensic characterisation and battery end of life.

-Meanwhile the practical lab sessions will focus on electrode mixing and coating; coin cell fabrication; cell module and pack testing; and forensics.
+Meanwhile the practical lab sessions will focus on microscopy; electrode mixing and coating; pouch and cylindrical cell fabrication; cell and module testing; and forensics.

 Find out more and book your place here.